What is an Advanced Air Quality System or “Scrubber”?

 Carnival Corporation weighed many factors before choosing to pioneer the use of Advanced Air Quality Systems in the small confines of a cruise ship to comply with the upcoming IMO 2020 global sulfur regulations.
 Under these new regulations, as of January 2020, all ships must utilize fuel oil with a sulfur content of 0.50 percent m/m (mass by mass), or use approved equivalent methods like scrubber systems to meet the sulfur oxide (SOx) emission requirements.
 As part of its overall environmental compliance strategy, Carnival Corporation chose to utilize Advanced Air Quality Systems across much of its fleet based on the ability to significantly improve air quality and outperform MGO in many ways, while continuing its commitment to meet and often exceed all applicable international environmental regulatory standards.

-As of the second quarter 2019, Carnival Corporation has invested over $500 million in the development, testing and deployment of Advanced Air Quality Systems.
-As of early 2019, the company has installed over 200 Advanced Air Quality Systems on more than 70 of the more than 100 ships in its fleet, with a goal of installing nearly 400 scrubbers over time.
+To date, Carnival Corporation has invested over $500 million in the development, testing and deployment of Advanced Air Quality Systems.
+As of early 2021, the company has installed over 250 Advanced Air Quality Systems covering more than 85% of its global fleet, with a goal of installing nearly 300 scrubbers over time.
 (Because cruise ships operate on several engines, multiple scrubbers are often installed on each ship.)
-By 2020, the company expects 85 percent of its global fleet to be fitted with Advanced Air Quality Systems.

 To learn more about Carnival Corporation’s Advanced Air Quality Systems, click here.

 A Proven & Effective Solution for Cleaner Emissions

 Advanced Air Quality Systems have the proven capability to outperform low-sulfur fuel alternatives such as MGO, providing overall cleaner air emissions in a way that is safe and effective for ocean environments.
 Results of extensive testing show that ships using Advanced Air Quality Systems produce emissions lower in sulfur and particulate matter (PM) than those running on low-sulfur MGO, a fuel consisting exclusively of distillates that is considered the benchmark for the IMO 2020 0.50 percent sulfur cap restriction.